 The 11th-century Burmese capital of Bagan is ripe for exploration with more than 2,000 temples, pagodas, monasteries and stupas (Buddhist memorials) covering its plains.
 In Yangon, you can walk among colonial-era architecture on Strand Road and explore historic Buddhist temples such as Shwedagon Pagoda and Sule Pagoda, each thought to be over 2,500 years old.
 Kyaukhtatgyi Pagoda, which houses a 180-foot reclining Buddha, is another popular stop here.

-The Irrawaddy River has long served as an economic and spiritual lifeline for the Burmese, and you'll gain a deeper appreciation of Myanmar’s culture, history and people as guides in each destination share their expert knowledge and point out significant sights.
-Irrawaddy River cruises are easy to budget, too, as your riverboat accommodations, hotel stays, many meals and activities ashore are included in one price that you pay up front.
+The Irrawaddy has long served as an economic and spiritual lifeline for the Burmese, and you'll gain a deeper appreciation of Myanmar’s culture, history and people as guides in each destination share their expert knowledge and point out significant sights.
+Cruises are easy to budget, too, as your riverboat accommodations, hotel stays, many meals and activities ashore are included in one price that you pay up front.